Bedrock is all about ‘Your daily guide to personal growth’, How did becoming a mother grow you personally?

-List a top 5 of your favorite things in life!
+List a top 5 of your favourite things in life!

 Ella, my husband, my mother & brother and life itself!
 But also: Swedish cinnamon buns, good books, a yoga class, dinner with best friends and hugs.

-What is your favorite place to travel to and why?
+What is your favourite place to travel to and why?